splunk/public-o11y-docs/admin/notif-services/jira.rst

     #.
 Select :guilabel:`New Integration` to display the configuration options.

 #.
-By default, the name of the integration is :strong:`JIRA`.
+By default, the name of the integration is :strong:`Jira`.
 Give your integration a unique and descriptive name.
 For
    information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
 #.
-In the :strong:`JIRA Base URL` field, enter the Jira server base URL.
+In the :strong:`Jira Base URL` field, enter the Jira server base URL.
 For example, enter a value that looks something
    like this : ``https://YOUR-DOMAIN.atlassian.net`` or ``http://YOUR-HOSTNAME:PORT``.
 #.
-If you want to create an integration with Jira Cloud, select :guilabel:`JIRA Cloud` and enter a Jira user email
+If you want to create an integration with Jira Cloud, select :guilabel:`Jira Cloud` and enter a Jira user email
    address and API token.
 For information about how to create an Atlassian API token, see :new-page:`Manage API tokens for your Atlassian account <https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/>`.

-   If you want to create an integration with Jira server, select :guilabel:`JIRA Server` and enter a Jira username and password.
+   If you want to create an integration with Jira server, select :guilabel:`Jira Server` and enter a Jira username and password.

    The user you associate with this integration must have Jira permissions to create issues, add comments, and browse